DarkEnergyScienceCollaboration/CS2.1/CS2.1.2/doc/proposed_galaxy_schema.rst

 - Halo mass profile parameters
 - Distance from center of dark matter halo
 - Other characterizations of a galaxy's environment
+- Some way to associate clusters of galaxies with each other
 - Shear parameters (as defined/interpreted by PhoSim)